 The renowned Fine Arts Museum of Rouen was established by Napoleon I but the present building dates back to the end of the 19th century and was entirely restored in 1994.
 It is one of the richest and most visited Fine Arts Museums in France after Paris.

-Rouen’s Fine Arts Museum
+The Fine Arts Museum of Rouen

 The museum houses an extensive and varied collection of painting, sculpture, drawing and decorative art collections in 63 rooms dedicated to permanent exhibitions.
 Regular temporary exhibitions are often held.

 The pride of the museum is its painting collection as every European schools is represented, from the 15th to the 21st centuries, including artists such as Perugino, Rubens, Nicolas Poussin, Eustache Le Sueur, Fragonard, Géricault, Delacroix, Corot, Sisley, Renoir, Pissaro, Degas, Monet and Modigliani.
 As for the impressionism collection, outside Paris, it is one of the richest in France.

 The Fine Arts Museum of Rouen have some of Monet’s paintings depicting Rouen: La Cathédrale de Rouen (Monet, 1894), Vue Générale de Rouen (Monet, 1892), and Vue des bords de la Seine à Rouen (William Callow, 1855).

 Some unexpected works of art can be found, such as a rare collection of Russian icons from the 16th century.

 List of painters whose paintings are on display

 Renaissance paintings from Italy: Pietro Perugino, Paolo Veronese, Giampietrino, Jacopo Bassano, Lavinia Fontana, Palma il Giovane and Annibale Carracci.